Library Cards and Lending

 Interlibrary loan materials will be subject to the rules of the loaning library.

-Most library materials may be renewed for three (3) borrowing periods, except for those materials that have a reserve.
+Most library materials may be renewed for three (3) borrowing periods, except for those materials that have a hold on the item.
 Materials may be renewed in person, by calling the library during operating hours, or using the InfoSoup online catalog.

 Reference materials do not circulate.